Hewis44/Flybee/README.md

 Only the laser cutting files are shared in this repo, but they represent the full design ready for fabrication.
 If you're interested in building a simple but powerful autonomous fixed-wing drone, feel free to use these files or modify them as needed.

-Made for Highways by Hewis_lamilton aka chethan
+Made for Highways by Hewis_lamilton